fledge-iot/fledge-south-s2opcua/docs/index.rst

     The path does not include the *Objects* folder or the subscribed Node.
   - **Full OPC UA Path meta data name**: The data point name to use when adding the full OPC UA path to every reading.
 Default is *OPCUAPath*.
   - **Debug Trace File**: Enable the S2OPCUA OPCUA Toolkit trace file for debugging.
 If enabled, log files will appear in the directory */usr/local/fledge/data/logs*.
+  - **MonitoredItem block size**: The number of MonitoredItem to be added on to the OPCUA server in single call.

 The OPC UA Security tab contains a set of configuration items that is used for setting the security between the plugin and the OPC UA Server.